jmcnamara/rust_xlsxwriter/examples/Readme.md

   conditional formatting to a worksheet.
 Cells with odd numbered values are in light red while even numbered values are in light green.

-* `doc_conditional_format_icon.rs` - Example of adding icon style
-  conditional formatting to a worksheet.

 * `doc_conditional_format_icon_default_icons.rs` - The following example
   shows Excels default icon settings expressed as `rust_xlsxwriter` rules.